 Interns participate in all aspects of fieldwork and field-logistics, with guidance provided by senior staff on site.
 Most hours are spent searching for banded (known-age) penguins and recording nesting status, tasks requiring high levels of patience.
 Eyestrain is a concern as you will spend up to 8 hours per day reading bands through binoculars in very bright lighting conditions.
 Data work is also intensive – all data are digitized and proofed as they are collected.
 Interns will be encouraged to participate in some aspects of writing or analyses.
 Interns are expected to be knowledgeable of the literature related to this project before deployment to Antarctica, and to have a passionate interest in ecology.
 The ideal candidate can effectively communicate how the experience will increase the likelihood of success in their future career.

-3+ months in remote locations based out of tents or small huts, accessible in good weather conditions only by helicopter from McMurdo station, which in turn is only accessible by military aircraft from New Zealand.
-Temperatures range from -20 to +10 C, with intermittent severe windstorms.
+3+ months in a remote location based out of a small hut but sleeping in tents, accessible in good weather conditions only by helicopter from McMurdo station, which in turn is only accessible by military aircraft from New Zealand.
+Living conditions in the field are rustic, communal space is cramped, there is no running water (no showers).
+Temperatures range from -20 to +10 C, with intermittent severe wind and snowstorms.
 Essential cold-weather clothing and related gear provided by NSF.